 If you have an oval face shape, you've landed the most versatile shape for hairstyles.
 But don't just take it from us.
-Amy Abramite, creative director at Maxine Salon in Chicago agrees.
-"An oval shape face is the ideal form for balance in beauty," she says.
-"The forehead and jawline are equally petite with soft elongating outlines creating slenderness, while a touch of width at the sides highlights the cheekbones."
-Whether it's face-framing layers à la Jennifer Anniston or a choppy pixie like Charlize Theron, it's easy to find a haircut for oval faces that's complementary.
-Below, uncover 20 of the most flattering cuts and styles for oval face shapes.
+Amy Abramite, creative director at Maxine Salon in Chicago tells us, "An oval shape face is the ideal form for balance in beauty.
+The forehead and jawline are equally petite with soft elongating outlines creating slenderness, while a touch of width at the sides highlights the cheekbones."
+Still, that's not to say that those with round, oblong, square, and heart-shaped faces can't achieve facial symmetry.
+After all, it's all about the right haircut to give the illusion of an oval face.

 Shoulder-Length Loose Waves

 No matter how many celebrities cut their long hair into a trendy style, shoulder-length hair will always remain in vogue.
 "This shoulder-length look frames an oval-shaped face perfectly," comments certified trichologist Gretchen Friese.
 "Straight or wavy hair are great textures for this style.
 Curly hair may get too wide and take away from the framed look," she adds.
 Depending on how oval your face shape is, the key is to trim the hair regularly to avoid it growing too long and drawing the face downward.